-The Project Plan will be reviewed annually by the Centre Board and adjusted as necessary to address changing circumstances, needs and priorities.
+The Project Plan is reviewed annually by the Centre Board and adjusted as necessary to address changing circumstances, needs and priorities.
 These will be assessed through regular consultation with the local government sector and other key stakeholders.
-This initial Project Plan is based in part on preliminary consultations with local government stakeholders in all States and the Northern Territory, but in large measure reflects commitments made by the consortium in its proposal for Commonwealth funding.
-A more extensive consultation process is planned for the first half of 2010, which will inform the Board's first review of the Project Plan later in the year.
+This 2011 updated Plan reflects commitments made by the consortium in its proposal for Commonwealth funding, feedback from ongoing consultations, and the experience of the Centre's first year of operations.